Education

 El 018 – Mendelian Randomization

-next addition: 17-02-2025 to 19-02-2025
+next edition: 17-02-2025 to 19-02-2025

 With the growth of genetic databases, opportunities for Mendelian randomization (MR) studies are expanding.
 MR uses genetic variants as instrumental variables to assess the causal effect of non-genetic risk factors on diseases or outcomes.
 When assumptions hold, MR can overcome limitations of observational studies and help identify targets for interventions.